claw-project/claw-compiler/README.md

 [CLAW language definition](https://github.com/C2SM-RCM/claw-language-definition)

 ### Status of implementation
-We are currently implementing the version `v0.2` of the CLAW language specification this reference compiler.
+We are currently implementing the version `v0.3a` of the CLAW language specification in this reference compiler.

-This language specification is not not finished yet.

 ### Versioning convention
 The versioning convention for the CLAW Compiler follows the versioning of the